 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

-The horses used on this trek are locally bred Baikal horses perfectly adapted to the terrain and climate.
+The horses used on this trek are locally bred Orlov and cross horses perfectly adapted to the terrain and climate.
 Horses range from 1.55m (15.1hh) to 1.70m (16.3hh) and have a range of temperaments to suit different riders.

 The riding is mixed paces of walk, trot and canter over a variety of terrain.
 The trails include riding through forests and across mountainous terrain.
 On occasion it may be necessary to dismount and lead the horses across rocky terrain or over steep ground.

 For this exploratory programme riders must be experienced and have a good sense of adventure.
 Riders should be confident in walk, trot and canter, and be able to mount/dismount unaided.
 A good level of general fitness is advisable.
 There may be occasions where riders have to lead the horses and walk alongside them for up to an hour depending on conditions.
 The minimum age for the exploratory ride is 18 years.
+The maximum weight limit is 90kg.
 Please note that riding helmets are compulsory and you must take your own.

-This programme has a mix of accommodation with the first 3 nights being in bunk beds on the train, 2 nights in a local 'homestead' accommodation with double and triple rooms and shared bathrooms.
-Along the trail accommodation is in 2-man tents with a bio-toilet, bio-shower and hot water available.
+This programme has a mix of accommodation with 1 night in hotel in Irkutsk, 4 nights in a local 'homestead' accommodation with double and triple rooms and shared bathrooms.
+Along the trail (4 nights) accommodation is in 2-man tents with a bio-toilet and high tent with a washbasin where buckets of hot water are available.
 Sleeping bags and blankets can be provided if requested in advance.
 Most camps will be close to the lake or a river for swimming in.